henrythemes/jekyll-bootstrap-theme/denovo/1511/exercises/assembly.md

 abyss-pe k=31 l=1 n=5 s=100 np=8 name=asm lib='reads' reads=' ../data/Rhodo_Hiseq_trimmed_read1.fastq ../data/Rhodo_Hiseq_trimmed_read2.fastq' aligner=bowtie
 ```

 Once done you will have two files called asm-contigs.fa and asm.scaffolds.fa.
-Now load these files together with the earlier Spades contigs.
+Now load these files into Quast together with the earlier Spades contigs.
 Can you based on these numbers say which assembler does the best job?
 Note that this is a trick question!

 The next assembler we'll try is